rubywku/exeterbookhand/README.md

 ### 1. Enabling ligatures in WS Word

-Ligatures, in medieval manuscripts, are joined letterforms used by scribes to make writing more efficient while saving space on the precious writing material.
-If you wish to render this scribal feature, you need to ensure that the OpenType feature, Standard Ligatures (liga), is enabled in your software.
+Ligatures are joined letterforms commonly found in medieval manuscripts.
+To apply this effect to the font, you need to ensure that the OpenType feature, Standard Ligatures (liga), is enabled in your application.

-This feature is activated by default in all major software, except Microsoft Word, where you must enable automatic ligature substitution on the **Advanced** tab of the **Font** dialogue box:
+This feature is on by default in many graphic design or office applications.
+In Microsoft Word, however, you must enable automatic ligature substitution on the **Advanced** tab of the **Font** dialog box:

 <p float="left">
 <img src="images/liga-MS-Word.png" width="290" align="top" alt="Enable Ligatures in WS Word" />